 Fortunately, this distortion is minimized near the equator, so you don’t have to factor it into the rectangle dimensions.
 You can verify this by checking the shape of craters on the MOLA map.
 So long as they’re nice and circular—rather than oval—projection-related effects can be ignored.

-You’ll need to divide the map up into rectangular regions.
-A logical place to begin is the upper left corner, tucked under the 30o North latitude line (Figure 7-11).
+Next, you’ll need to divide the map up into rectangular regions.
+A logical place to begin is the upper left corner, tucked under the 30o North latitude line (Figure 7-9).